 FACT SHEET: USDA Support for Food Banks and the Emergency Food System

-The impacts of the COVID-19 pandemic have stretched and strained individuals and families across the country, highlighting the importance of a strong and resilient emergency food system, which includes organizations such as food banks, soup kitchens, food pantries, and more.
-These emergency food providers have been vital partners in USDA’s fight against food and nutrition insecurity throughout the pandemic.
-The Biden-Harris Administration is equipping them with significant levels of investments so they can continue serving their communities well through ongoing and evolving challenges.
-These investments focus on additional food purchases, improving infrastructure, supporting health and nutrition, bolstering local food systems, and promoting access and equity to continue to drive toward a stronger tomorrow.
+Food supply chain issues and rising food costs have strained individuals and families across the country, highlighting the importance of a strong and resilient emergency food system, which includes organizations such as food banks, soup kitchens, food pantries, and more.
+These emergency food providers continue to be vital partners in USDA’s efforts to promote food and nutrition security.
+The Biden-Harris Administration is equipping them with significant investments so they can continue serving their communities well through evolving challenges.
+The sustained investments focus on additional food purchases, improving infrastructure, supporting health and nutrition, bolstering local food systems, and promoting access and equity to continue to drive toward a stronger tomorrow.

-- An estimated $490 million in base funding for fiscal year 2022 (October 2021 – September 2022) for The Emergency Food Assistance Program (TEFAP), which provides food and administrative funds to states and tribes for distribution through organizations like food banks.
-This year’s funding includes an extra $58 million because of USDA’s recent re-evaluation of the Thrifty Food Plan – used in the annual calculation of TEFAP base funding – to ensure it reflects the true cost of a healthy, affordable, and practical diet.
+- An estimated $445.5 million in base food funding for The Emergency Food Assistance Program (TEFAP), which provides food and administrative funds to states for distribution through organizations like food banks.
+This funding is an increase of $46 million over fiscal year 2022 because of the statutory annual adjustment to account for the cost of food based on the Thrifty Food Plan.

-- A new $100 million grant program designed to help expand the reach of the emergency food system in underserved areas including remote, rural, tribal, low-income, or low food access communities.
-The first round of funding – $50 million – will be enable state agencies that operate TEFAP to implement unique, creative solutions to address program gaps and best serve their communities’ specific needs.
-The second round of funding may be available to other organizations in the broader emergency food system.
+- A second round of $60 million in TEFAP Reach & Resiliency Grants to help expand the reach of the emergency food system in underserved areas including remote, rural, tribal, low-income, or low food access communities.
+State agencies and local emergency feeding organizations will use the funds to implement unique, creative solutions to address program gaps and best serve their communities’ specific needs.
+A first round of $40 million in funding was distributed in fiscal year 2022.

 USDA is an equal opportunity provider, employer, and lender.